...

 Featured image for the dental software backup guide showing a cloud upload icon and a secured database icon representing the process of backing up and verifying dental practice data before switching to a new practice management platform

-Before any dental software migration begins there is one step that cannot be skipped.
-A verified backup.
+Before any dental software migration begins there is one step that cannot be skipped: a verified backup.
 Not a backup that is running.
 One that has been tested and confirmed restorable.
-Here is exactly what to back up and how to confirm it is ready before your migration starts.

 Here is exactly what to back up before switching platforms and how to confirm it is actually ready.